industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 ## Configure OPC UA Connector in Common Configurator

+In this section, the following steps will be addressed:

+- Connect the "Energy1_PLC" to the "Energy1" Edge device to retrieve tags via the OPC UA Connector.
-In this part, connection with the PLCs are established using the OPC UA Connector.
+- Connect the "Energy2_PLC" to the "Energy2" Edge device to retrieve tags via the OPC UA Connector.

+For this example, we will only walk through the steps for Energy 1.
+The same steps should be repeated for "Energy2".

 To provide data from the PLC to the Databus connect the OPC UA Connector to the PLC and add the required PLC variables.
 We will use Common Configurator to achieve this.